-IKB-392 - Software certificates fail to import on older Windows versions or Apple Devices

-Changes were introduced to the method MyID uses to generate software certificates in MyID 12.7.

-When MyID issues software certificates, it encrypts the passwords protecting the PFX files using AES256/SHA2.

-This is a modern security standard, but it creates a problem when importing the certificates on devices that do not support this security standard; for example, any Apple OS (MacOS or iOS), any Windows Server OS lower than Windows 2019, and any Windows client OS lower than Windows 10 build 1709.
+Note: By default, when MyID issues software certificates, it encrypts the passwords protecting the PFX files using AES256/SHA2.
+However, some Operating Systems do not support this modern security standard, which creates a problem when importing the certificates onto these; for example, any Apple OS (MacOS or iOS), any Windows Server OS lower than Windows 2019, and any Windows client OS lower than Windows 10 build 1709.
+If you want to import software certificates onto an OS that does support not the encryption of PFX files using AES256/SHA2, you must set the Use SHA1 encryption for certificates issued as PFX files option in the Server tab of the Security Settings workflow to Yes.

-If you are affected by this issue, contact Intercede customer support for further assistance, quoting reference IKB-392.

-- User Protected allows a user to set a password to protect the certificate when they issue or recover it to their local store. - This means that whenever they want to make use of the soft certificate, they will be prompted for a password before they are allowed to use it.
-This is a CSP feature that is enabled when you set this option, and affects only software certificates that are issued or recovered to local store for Windows PCs. - Key Algorithm select the type and length of the key-pairs used for certificate generation.
-A longer key length is more secure but certain manufacturers' CSPs do not support longer lengths.
-Select the appropriate key length from the list.
-This must match the key type and length set up in your CA. - Select an RSA 2048 type.
-Other types, including ECC, are not supported with Entrust CA in this version of MyID. - Key Purpose select one of the following: - Signature the key can be used for signing only. - Signature and Encryption the key can be used for either signing or encryption.
+• User Protected - allows a user to set a password to protect the certificate when they issue or recover it to their local store.

+This means that whenever they want to make use of the soft certificate, they will be prompted for a password before they are allowed to use it.
+This is a CSP feature that is enabled when you set this option, and affects only software certificates that are issued or recovered to local store for Windows PCs.

+• Key Algorithm - you must configure the key algorithm on the Entrust server.
+This option is display-only within MyID.

+- Key Purpose you must configure the key purpose on the Entrust server.
+This option is display-only within MyID.
+The key purpose can be one of the following: - Signature the key can be used for signing only. - Signature and Encryption the key can be used for either signing or encryption.